 The interconnectedness of global value chains means that General Motors already produces more cars in China than it does in the United States.
 In fact, sales of US multinationals now producing in China are already twice as high as exports from the US to China.
 Again, the long-term health of many US manufacturers is going to be based on their ability to participate in international value chains and in overseas production.

-Although what caught my eye in this chapter of the World Economic Outlook report was the shifting patterns of world trade, the main emphases of the chapter are on other themes that will come as no surprise to faithful readers of this blog.
-One main theme is that shifts in bilateral and overall trade deficits are the result of macroeconomic factors, not the outcome of trade negotiations, a theme I've harped on here (for example, here, here, and here).
+Although what caught my eye in this chapter of the World Economic Outlook report was the shifting patterns of world trade, the main emphases of the chapter are on other themes that will come as no surprise to faithful readers of my articles.

 The IMF report also offers calculations that higher tariffs between the US and China will cause economic losses for both sides.
 From the IMF report: